-Where the offences provided for under this article have been committed by an organised criminal group, the penalties will be increased to a five-year imprisonment and a fine of ξ 500,000.
+Where the offences provided for under this article have been committed by an organised criminal group, the penalties will be increased to a five-year imprisonment and a fine of $\mathfrak{F}500,000$.

-Article L 716-10 states that a person who does any of the following shall be liable to a four-year imprisonment and a fine of €400,000:
+Article L 716-10 states that a person who does any of the following shall be liable to four years' imprisonment and a fine of €400,000:

-a) holds without legitimate reason, imports under all customs procedures or exports goods presented under an infringing mark; b) offers for sale or sells goods presented under an infringing mark; c) reproduces, imitates, uses, affixes, removes, modifies a mark, a collective mark or a collective mark of certification in violation of the rights conferred by its registration and of prohibitions which rise from this; d) delivers knowingly a product or provides a service other than that which is required of him under a registered mark shall be liable to a three-year imprisonment and a fine of \notin 300,000.
+a) holds without legitimate reason, imports under all customs procedures or exports goods presented under an infringing mark; b) offers for sale or sells goods presented under an infringing mark; c) reproduces, imitates, uses, affixes, removes, modifies a mark, a collective mark or a collective mark of certification in violation of the rights conferred by its registration and of prohibitions which rise from this;

+d) delivers knowingly a product or provides a service other than that which is required of him under a registered mark shall be liable to a three-year imprisonment and a fine of $\in 300,000$.
 The infringement, under the conditions provided for at (d), shall not be considered constituted if a pharmacist exercises the faculty of substitution provided for under Article L 5125-23 of the Public Health Code.
-Where the offences provided for at (a) to (b) have been committed by an organised criminal group, the penalties will be a five-year imprisonment and a fine of \notin 500,000.
+Where the offences provided for at (a) to (b) have been committed by an organised criminal group, the penalties will be a five-year imprisonment and a fine of $\in 500,000$.